R&D Department

 substrate

-Evaluation of different substrates and mixtures of substrates for use in the nursery.
+Evaluation of different substrates and substrate mixtures for nursery use.

 herbaceous cuttings